mmore500/frontiers-2021/review/reviewer-3-evaluation.md

 > For example, the SignalGP model is abruptly brought, as well as some concepts such as open-endedness.
 > In my opinion, it may challenge non-initiated readers, while it brings results that may be of interest for a wider audience, outside of the modeling community.

+We agree that the manuscript should be adjusted to better cater to a broader audience.
+We have kept this objective top of mind while incorporating feedback from you and the other reviewer, and expect that that attention (particularly to figure captions) has translated to improvement on this front.
-In addition to other changes, in [commit 2275456](https://github.com/mmore500/frontiers-2021/commit/2275456a3dc16b537e936f523f30780e8198fdde) we made several additions and tweaks to better serve non-Alife audiences.
+In addition to other changes, in [commit 2275456](https://github.com/mmore500/frontiers-2021/commit/2275456a3dc16b537e936f523f30780e8198fdde) we specially made several additions and tweaks to better serve non-Alife audiences.
-(In particular, incorporating more familiar biological vocabulariy).
+(In particular, incorporating more familiar biological vocabulary).

 > Moreover, the manuscript lacks a description of the experimental protocol in the main text, which is almost entirely relegated to the appendix, making the reading difficult as it is necessary to dig into the supplementary material to get basic information such as the grid size, the number of simulated iterations, the number of replicates, etc.

-We reinstalled several details into the methods section we had omitted for brevity.
+We reinstated several details into the methods section we had omitted for brevity.

 ```diff
 --- a/tex/body/methods.tex